Every millisecond counts

 Fast website performance can help you rank higher in search results.

-Website performance metrics
+Web performance optimization metrics

 As the results of the latest studies show, businesses that are represented online need a more systematic approach to page load time testing and website performance optimization to ensure they maintain the loyalty of their customers.
 Among factors that add to customer’s frustration are functionalities that do not work, error messages or broken links, and website speed.
 Users expect images to load fast, buttons to work as soon as they are visible, and layouts not to jump.